aomlomics/protocols/construction/protocol_bioinformatics_amplicon_tourmaline2.md

 The script automates the following steps:

 1. Organizes raw FASTQ files into output folders for each subfolder in the raw read folder.
-2. Generates manifest and metadata files (with options to force regeneration or use existing files).
+2. Generates manifest files (with options to force regeneration or use existing files).
 3. Copies and renames configuration files for each Tourmaline step.
 4. Updates config files with correct paths and parameters for each run.
 5. Prepares your data for reproducible, automated amplicon data processing with Tourmaline 2.